AmateurLabs/Lotus/README.md

 Future Considerations
 -----
 Does an Entity store its Aspects or reference its Aspects?
 Should Aspects be in the Entity, in EntityID-indexed arrays or dictionaries, or in AspectID-indexed arrays or dictionaries?
 Is locality of reference really that important in a managed language?
+Should Managers have their own Slots and Signals?
+Should Managers be able to serialize data, or should they have to rely on Aspects alone?